VEuPathDB/StaticContent/content/common/subscriptions-v4.md

         Go to Invoice Form</a></button>
       </div>

-    <p style="font-style:italic;font-weight:bold">Note:  Financial and personnel details are not stored or transmitted to VEuPathDB</p>
+    <p style="text-align:center;font-style:italic;font-weight:bold">Note:  Financial and personnel details are not stored or transmitted to VEuPathDB</p>

   </div>  <!-- end of id=research -->